xinqianx/CourseProject/README.md

 ## Category Development
+We obtain category in two ways: category inventory in database and category update by user.
+First, we generate a category inventory in our database.
+We include 10 different categories, each contain top 30 keywords in terms of popularity.
+For example, swimming and table tennis are included in the sports category.
+Then, when users update their interest, category will also be added or updated.

 ## Algorithm Exploration
 Given the goal of the hyperlink classification, we first remove stop words and extract english words only.
 We also utilize a pre-trained model and nltk library to get the top frequent key phrases.